djhackersdev/bemanitools-mame-plugins/README.md

 make
 ```

-The distribution zip-file `iidxio-mame-plugin.zip` is located under the `build` sub-directory.
+The distribution zip-files `iidxio-mame-plugin.zip` and `ddrio-mame-plugin.zip` are located in
+the `build` sub-directory.

 ### Docker